symanto-research/symanto-docs/source/index.html.md

 ]
 ```

 This endpoint retrieves all psychological aspects of the author.
-Supported Languages: ar, cn, de, en, es, fr, it, nl, pt, ru, tr
+Supported Languages: ar, de, en, es, fr, it, nl, pt, ru, tr, zh

 ### HTTP Request